 I would strongly recommend checking out our definitive guide on email deliverability to learn more about how exactly this works.

 ESP - Email Service Provider.
-By ESP I specifically mean email marketing softwares (like SendX) that help you send emails.
+By ESP I specifically mean email marketing software (like SendX) that helps you send emails at scale.

-Inbox Providers - Companies that provide an Inbox for your email (Gmail, Yahoo Mail.
+Inbox Providers - Companies that provide an Inbox for your emails (Gmail, Yahoo Mail.
 Outlooks, Hotmail, AOL, Apple Mail etc.).

-Spam Filters - Decide whether the email should exist in the inbox, promotions tab, spam folder or whether it should be blocked completely.
+Spam Filters - Decides whether the email should be present in the inbox, promotions tab, spam folder or whether it should be blocked all together.

 IP Address - Internet Protocol Address.
 In this article's context it refers to the unique public address of the server over which your emails go.
 This is typically maintained by the ESP.